MedzikUser/libcrypto-go/README.md

 ## Installation

-Add it to your go.mod with:
+This library requires Go 1.17 or newer; add it to your go.mod with:

     go get github.com/MedzikUser/libcrypto-go

 ## Examples

-### Hashing using PBKDF2
+Hashing using PBKDF2

 ```go
 // example data